bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Model Results

-For making multi-step predictions into the future, we can't use our "testing" data inputs to make predictions.
+For  multi-step predictions into the future, we can't use our "testing" data inputs to make predictions.
 Rather, we can only use historical data to predict the future.
 There are a few ways to setup XGBoost (and LSTM) for multi-step predictions:
  1.   **AutoRegressive Approach:** Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
  2.   **Direct Approach:** Fit the regressor for each time point we want to predict.
 This is essentially its own model per timestep we want to predict.
- 3.   **Recursive Approach:**  Get multiple outputs by creating clusters of models that actually predict features individually at each timestep based on the previous value.
+ 3.   **Recursive Approach:**  Get multiple outputs by creating clusters of models that predict features individually at each timestep based on the previous predicted value.
 And then a larger model that predicts the value we actually are focused on (bid/ask price) based on predicted features.
 Rinse & Repeat.

  We will use the direct approach with an XGBoost model, and the recursive approach with an LSTM neural network.